Bond Math Basics: Price/Yield Relationship

 Now reverse it.
 If yields had fallen from 4.00% to 3.00% (−100 bp), that same bond would rise to approximately $1,085.30, a gain of $85.30 or 8.5%.

-The durable lesson: notice the asymmetry.
+The signal worth remembering: notice the asymmetry.
 The gain from a 100 bp decline (8.5%) exceeds the loss from a 100 bp increase (7.9%).
 This asymmetry is called convexity—the price-yield curve bends, giving you slightly more upside than downside for equal yield moves.
 Convexity becomes material (adding more than 0.25% to the price estimate) for yield changes exceeding approximately 50 bp on bonds with duration above 10 years.

 What Affects Your Bond’s Sensitivity (Three Drivers)